Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning

-To provide effective rewards, we construct a reward mechanism based on pairwise comparison with high-quality references.
-To validate our reward design, we compare our reward mechanism with the widely-adopted pointwise grading method~\citep{DBLP:conf/nips/ZhengC00WZL0LXZ23, liu2025inferencetimescalinggeneralistreward}, which utilizes Judge LLM to provide a scalar rating representing response quality.
+To validate our pairwise reward design, we compare our reward mechanism with the widely adopted pointwise grading method~\citep{DBLP:conf/nips/ZhengC00WZL0LXZ23, liu2025inferencetimescalinggeneralistreward}, which utilizes LLM-based judge to provide a scalar rating representing response quality.
 We follow the experiment setting in Section~\ref{sec:ablation_1}.
-The results shown in Table~\ref{ablation:reward} demonstrate the superiority of our approach to provide more discriminative rewards, incentivizing the model to further advance writing capabilities.
+The results shown in Table~\ref{ablation:reward} demonstrate the superiority of our approach in providing more discriminative rewards, incentivizing the model to further advance writing capabilities.